robusta-dev/kubewatch/README.md

 ```

 #### Metrics
-`kubewatch` runs a Prometheus metrics endpoint at `/metrics` on port `2112` that can be used to monitor health and the performance of `kubewatch`.
+`kubewatch` runs a Prometheus metrics endpoint at `/metrics` on port `2112` by default.
+This endpoint can be used to monitor health and the performance of `kubewatch`.

 The `kubewatch_events_total` metric can help track the total number of Kubernetes events, categorized by resource type (e.g., `Pods`, `Deployments`) and event type (e.g., `Create`, `Delete`).

+You can change the default port (`2112`) on which the metrics server listens by setting the `LISTEN_ADDRESS` environment variable.

 ### Local Installation
 #### Using go package installer: